Federal Criminal Defense Attorney Ohio

 Most Common Federal Crimes

-At our firm, we defend clients in the Northern District of Ohio against federal charges such as:
+Our Ohio federal crime attorneys defend clients in the Northern District of Ohio against federal charges such as:

 - Murder: Under federal law, murder can be charged in the first or second degree.
 The degree is tied to how the offense occurred.
 Violations considered first-degree murder include, but are not limited to, planning the crime, using poison, lying in wait, committing it during another offense, or committing it after a pattern of assault or torture against a child.
 All other conduct resulting in the death of another is second-degree murder.